 Downpours and floods in the Greater Kampala Metropolitan area are always a reminder of the many unreported and under-reported stories of the built and natural environment that Ugandan journalists and independent content producers can tell.
-Here’s a shortlist and some tips
+Here’s a shortlist and some tips of ideas to explore:

 - What is the cost of urban flooding to the urban poor and those most vulnerable to these incidents?
 What policy action has been taken to mitigate this?